Cloudy Kitchen

 • If the dip looks like it has separated a little, don't worry - as it cools down it will come back together, it's just a wee bit of oil!

-• I finished my dip with a little olive oil from Filippo Berio (I love their Delicato), and some chopped chives
+• I finished my dip with a little olive oil and some chopped chives

 • It is easiest to set up a production line when making these - I rolled out some dough and then made one tray's worth of pretzel bites.
 I then soaked them in the soda mixture, and baked them off.
 While they were baking I prepared the next tray.